How to Bet on Tiger Woods at The Masters | Georgia Sports Betting Guide

 Meanwhile, Woods will make his return at Augusta but the top Georgia sports betting sites have him as a longshot at +4500 odds.

-Check out the chart below for the top Masters odds from BetOnline, one of the best Georgia sports betting sites.
+Check out the chart below for the opening Masters odds from BetOnline, one of the best Georgia sports betting sites.

 |Golfer